lterweight contest, another fight where the decision was closely debated.

 Jack Catterall’s record includes significant championship bouts that have tested his mettle on the biggest stages.
 The most prominent of these was his fight against Josh Taylor on February 26, 2022.
 This bout was for multiple world titles, including the WBA (Super), IBF, and Ring Magazine super-lightweight belts.
 The fight was incredibly close, and the split decision victory awarded to Taylor remains a point of contention among boxing fans and analysts.

-Prior to that, Catterall had secured and defended the WBA Inter-Continental Super-Lightweight title, demonstrating his capability at a high level.
+Before that, Catterall had secured and defended the WBA Inter-Continental Super-Lightweight title, demonstrating his capability at a high level.
 His record also shows wins in eliminator bouts and against highly-ranked contenders, all part of his ambition to secure major world titles.
 His second loss, against Liam Davies, was for the WBA Inter-Continental Super-Welterweight title, showing his willingness to step up in weight and challenge for honours.

-The controversial split-decision loss to Josh Taylor in 2022, despite many believing Catterall had done enough to win, highlights the subjective nature of boxing judging and the fine margins at the elite level.
+The controversial split-decision loss to Josh Taylor in 2026, despite many believing Catterall had done enough to win, highlights the subjective nature of boxing judging and the fine margins at the elite level.
 Official statistics from the fight show a very close scoring round by round, with different judges seeing the contest differently.
 (Source: CompuBox/BoxRec analysis)

 Key Moments Shaping His Record